 Pavement Licences

-• Use of the furniture (tables and chairs) by the licence-holder to sell or serve food or drink supplied from, or in connection with the relevant use of the premises
+A licence permits the business to use furniture placed on the highway to sell or serve food or drink and/or allow it to be used by people for consumption of food or drink supplied from, or in connection with the use of the premises.

 Apply for a temporary pavement licence